-In the first stage, we can use likelihood maximization and stochastic gradient descend techniques to obtain the effective $q$ coarse-graining strategy and the effective predictor of the macro-state dynamics, we need to optimize an objective function defined on the micro-state on the next time step.
-The objective function could either be L1-norm or L2-norm, that is:
+In the first stage, we can use likelihood maximization and stochastic gradient descend techniques to obtain the effective $q$ coarse-graining strategy and the effective predictor of the macro-state dynamics.
+The objective function is defined on the likelihood of micro-state prediction.

 We can understand a feed-forward neural network as a machine to model a conditional probability with Gaussian or Laplacian distribution\cite{Kingma2013}.
 Thus, the entire NIS framework can be understood as a model of $P(\hat{\mathbf{x}}_{t+dt}|\mathbf{x}_t)$ with the output $\hat{\mathbf{x}}_{t+1}$ is just the mean value.
 And the objective function Equation \ref{eq:objectivefunction} is just the log-likelihood or cross-entropy of the observed data under the given form of the distribution.